-Finally, the scalability of the proposed method was evaluated with four subsets of WLASL dataset.
-As shown in Table~\ref{tab:wlasl} and Fig.~\ref{fig:scalability}, as the number of classes in the dataset increased, the recognition accuracies of all the models decreased significantly.
-The Top-1 accuracy of WLASL2000 dataset, which had the closest number of classes to the vocabulary size used in daily life, was as low as 47.26\% even with Ours6, which was the model achieving the highest accuracy.
-Therefore, from these results, it can be inferred that the proposed method in the current form is not enough for practical use in real life.
-It seems to be caused by a relatively small \textit{number of videos per class} of the dataset.
-The four subsets of WLASL dataset consisted of the top-100, 300, 1000, and 2000 classes, where the classes were sorted in order of the number of videos per class.
-As shown in Table~\ref{tab:dataset}, the average number of videos per class decreased as the number of classes increased.
-In this study, since the supervised learning approach for WSLR was used, more training data can lead to more accurate recognition performance by acquiring richer information.
-Less training data may enhance the effects of the following situations.
-One situation is the ambiguity and diversity of expressions in sign language.
-As shown in Fig.~\ref{fig:ambiguty}, there are signs with ambiguous expressions where similar gestures are employed to express different words.
-The other situation is, as shown in Fig.~\ref{fig:diversity}, some different gestures represent the same word in sign language.
-These words are considered to be difficult to recognize even by humans.
-More discriminative information should be extracted from the images to solve this problem, and a module to combine the information of different gestures should be built when a sign word having some representations of gesture should be recognized.
-These are our future work.
+However, the graphs also show that as the number of classes in the dataset increases, the recognition accuracy of both models decreases monotonically on both datasets.
+Top-1 accuracy of the WLASL2000 dataset, which had the closest number of classes to the vocabulary size used in daily life, was as low as 47.26\% even with Ours6, which was the model that achieved the highest accuracy.
+Besides, the number of sign words is gradually increasing since new sign words are often created if new words are popped up.
+Therefore, from these results, it can be inferred that the proposed method in the current form is not sufficient for practical use in real life.
+This result seems to be caused by the relatively small \textit{number of videos per class} of the dataset.
+The four subsets of the WLASL dataset consist of Top-100, 300, 1000, and 2000 classes, where the classes were sorted in the ascending order of the number of videos per class.
+As shown in \cref{tab:dataset}, the average number of videos per class decreases as the number of classes increases.
+In this study, because a supervised learning approach was used for WSLR, more training data can lead to more accurate recognition by enabling richer information to be acquired.
+In contrast, similar to the case when a large number of classes in the WLASL and MS-ASL datasets were used, fewer training data may have increased the the following problems.
+The first problem is the ambiguity and diversity of expressions in sign language.
+As shown in \cref{fig:ambiguty}, there are signs with ambiguous expressions, where similar gestures are used to express different words.
+As shown in \cref{fig:diversity}, several different gestures can also represent the same word in sign language.
+To solve this problem, we should extract more discriminative information from the images and build a module to combine the information of different gestures when it is necessary to recognize a word with several gesture representations.
+Addressing these problems is our future work.

-On a different viewpoint for these results, Table~\ref{tab:wlasl} and Fig.~\ref{fig:scalability} showed that our proposed method constantly improved about 15\% in the Top-1 accuracy compared with baseline1~\cite{li2020word} regardless of the dataset size.
-Therefore, from this, it was confirmed that the additional information could contribute to lessening the recognition performance down and maintaining the scalability of the proposed method.